gutenberg/learn-tikz.github.io/en/more-08.md

 The width of a `tabular` environment is automatically determined based on the contents of the table.
-There are two commonly used mechanisms to specify the total width.
+There are two commonly used mechanisms to specify a different total width.

 Note that it is almost always preferable to format the table to a specified width as below (perhaps using a font size such as `\small` if